Murrindindi Shire Council is committed to providing a high quality service to its community and to visitors.

 We will respond to your complaint within 10 working days, except if the issue is complicated or warrants more in-depth examination.
 If we need more time to respond to your complaint, you will be notified within 10 working days of making your complaint, and we will tell you when you can expect a response.

-If you are not satisfied with our response or the way in which your complaint has been handled, you can request that your complaint be referred to a ‘Stage 2 Review’.
+If you are not satisfied with our response or the way in which your complaint has been handled, you can request that your complaint be escalated for review by a Director.

 Still not happy?

-If you are still not satisfied with our response or the way in which we have managed your complaint, you can request that the complaint be referred to a ‘Stage 3 Review’, where the Chief Executive Officer will review the case and provide you with a written response.
+If after hearing back from a Director about your complaint you are still not satisfied with our response or the way in which we have managed your complaint, you can request that the complaint be referred to the Chief Executive Officer for review.

 We ask that you contact us with your complaint according to the procedures set out above.
-Any complaints made directly to the Chief Executive Officer, General Managers or Councillors will be passed back to the relevant Manager to investigate (unless the complaint is about a Manager, in which case it will be sent to the relevant General Manager).
+Any complaints made directly to the Chief Executive Officer, directors or Councillors will be passed back to the relevant manager to investigate (unless the complaint is about a manager, in which case it will be sent to the relevant director in the first instance).

 Is there someone else I can take this up with?

-If you believe your complaint remains unresolved after these reviews and that there are still grounds for appeal, you can contact the relevant agencies listed below for assistance.
+If you believe your complaint remains unresolved after these reviews and that there is still a need for further action, you can contact the relevant agencies listed below for assistance.